AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Create a dedicated [!DNL Commerce Intelligence] user in the [!DNL Commerce] admin

 [!DNL Commerce Intelligence] needs a permanent and dedicated user added to the [!DNL Commerce] project.
-This dedicated connection to [!DNL Commerce][!DNL  enables new data to fetch and transfer to the account's Commerce Intelligence] data warehouse.
-This user will serve as that permanent connection.
+This dedicated connection to [!DNL Commerce] enables new data to fetch and transfer to the account's [!DNL Commerce Intelligence] data warehouse.
+This dedicated user will serve as that permanent connection.

-A dedicated [!DNL Commerce Intelligence] user is to prevent this user from being deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.
+Using a dedicated [!DNL Commerce Intelligence] user prevents this user from being deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.

 This user should also have a dedicated email address assigned.
 This is needed in the next step.
 Create this dedicated Commerce user at https://accounts.magento.com.